gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/README.md

 # WC Admin Sales by Country

-A WooCommerce Admin extension that breaks down sales by country.
+This is a [WooCommerce](https://woocommerce.com/) extension that shows how store sales are distributed between countries.
 Inspired by an existing reporting plugin, [Sales Report By Country for WooCommerce](https://href.li/?https://www.zorem.com/products/woocommerce-sales-report-by-country/).
-Integrates into WooCommerce's *Analytics* section.
+Integrates into WooCommerce's *Analytics* section in WordPress admin area.
 Uses WooCommerce's REST API and React components.
-Serves as a demo of WooCommerce Admin extensibility.
+Serves as a demo of a new JavaScript and React based extensibility model introduced by [WooCommerce Admin](https://wordpress.org/plugins/woocommerce-admin/).

+## System requirements

+* WordPress 5.3 or later.
+* WooCommerce 4.0 or later.

+## Installation and usage

+1. Download the [latest release](https://github.com/gorohoroh/gorohoroh-wordpress-plugins/release) as a zip archive.

+2. Extract the archive to your WordPress installation's *wp-content/plugins* directory.

+3. In the admin area of your WordPress installation, go to *Plugins | Install Plugins*, locate the extension called `wc-admin-sales-by-country`, and click *Activate*.

+4. In the admin area of your WordPress installation, go to *Analytics | Sales by Country*.

+## Development

+If you are looking to set up a local development environment for the source code of this plugin, here are the steps you need to take:

+1. Make sure that your local development environment meets the requirements [listed here](https://github.com/gorohoroh/gorohoroh-wordpress-plugins/blob/master/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md#what-youll-need).

+2. Clone this repository to your local WordPress installation's *wp-content/plugins* directory.

+3. In the admin area of your WordPress installation, go to *Plugins | Install Plugins*, locate the extension called `wc-admin-sales-by-country`, and click *Activate*.

+4. In the root directory of this plugin (`{your_WordPress_installation}/wp-content/plugins/wc-admin-sales-by-country/`), run `npm install && npm start`.

+5. In the admin area of your WordPress installation, go to *Analytics | Sales by Country* to open that report that this plugin adds.

+You can now start editing source code in your working copy of this repository.
+JavaScript and Scss will be built automatically as you make changes, and these changes will be reflected in the plugin's report page.

 ## Tasks
 * :white_check_mark: Add plugin page to WP menu.